MeetingOfTheMinds/Presos/01 -  Febuary, Where do we go from here/README.md

 				1. Where do we go from here?
 				2. Its all about requirements and planning
 				3. Thinking computationally
-				4. Learning from failure
+				4. Algorithims an Introduction
-				5. Tech Topic #1
+				5. Algorithims In Time And Space
 				6. Structure all the things
-				7. Tech Topic #2
+				7. Tech Topic #1
 				8. The project lifecycle
-				9. Tech Topic #3
+				9. Tech Topic #2
 				10. Whats Next and Holiday Fun.
 		4. Lets start at, What have you completed?
-			1. I want to get to know each and every one of you, and I want to do that by first getting an idea of you are.
+			1. I want to get to know each and every one of you, and I want to do that by first getting an idea of who you are.
 I have introduced myself so I think before we go any further it is necessary for people to get involved a bit.
 			2. So lets all take a few moments, and I want every single person in this room to answer these questions?
 				1. Your name, and if you have one a nick name that you like to be called?
 				2. Your cohort number?